ABOUT UNBURY THE LEAD

 Another goal is help others jump start data projects of their own, so all the source code I use for this blog will be made available on GitHub.
 If you want more details on the analysis and visualization techniques I'm using, just ask and I'll do my best to help you.
 If you have any feedback or ideas for new topics, be sure to let me know!

 I'm Colin McAuliffe and my background is in computational mechanics, which is where materials science, computer science, and applied math all meet together.
-I'm learning about data science and writing this blog in my spare time.
+I'm co-founder of Data for Progress and also writing this blog in my spare time.
 All opinions are my own and not that of any organization that I am employed by or affiliated with.